LorraineVenner/Simple-Ansible/README.md

 		httpd.conf.j2  ssl.conf.j2

 Setup:
-     on management host (with ansible installed and in your path):
+	On management host (with ansible installed and in your path):
 		Update "hosts" file with desired webservers (place them under the [webservers] heading) Update "html.yml" file with user keys was set up for if bash is NOT at /bin/bash on management host, update test.sh with correct path

 Run:
-        cd Simple-Ansible
 	./test.sh

 Notes:
-     this is using an older version of ansible (hence uses sudo in yaml file rather than becomes).
+	This is using an older version of ansible (hence uses sudo in yaml file rather than becomes).
-     tested from a laptop running virtual box running a CentOs 7 image
+	Tested from a laptop running virtual box running a CentOs 7 image

 Language choice:
 	I like ansible as it only runs what it needs to and is really clean.
 	As verification needed to be done from local host for all newly installed hosts, I created a small wrapper "test.sh" which made process easier as well as has the ansible commands if unfamiliar with ansible.

 Background:
 	This was an exercise to prove I could automatically install webservers for an interview It is somewhat useful - and if you don't know ansible may be helpful